 The bursary is in memory of Barbara Large, founder of the Winchester Writers’ Festival and massive supporter of writers everywhere.

 The Monica Wood Scholarships - for young writers aged 18 - 25 - NOW CLOSED.

 This year has been really tough for us all, but especially for young people studying and trying to go forward in their writing careers.
 We’d like to offer a helping hand.

-One Weekend ticket to attend the 2021 Writers’ Weekend will be awarded to a woman on a low income, whose financial situation prohibits them from attending the event.
+One Weekend ticket to attend the 2021 Writers’ Weekend was awarded to a woman on a low income, whose financial situation prohibits them from attending the event.
 The Weekend ticket includes 18 Talks with Q&A, both keynotes, three one-to-ones, Group Chats, access to the Expo, Success Stories readings, the opportunity to have a 30-minute Reedsy editorial session and a free ticket to the Discoveries panel discussion with Kate Mosse.

 The Lindsay Literary Scholarship 2021 - for writers of children's fiction from an under-represented background - NOW CLOSED TO ENTRIES